Concrete18/Weather-Wallpaper-Changer/README.md

 * Config.json file using json
 * Task bar interface using PySimpleGUIWx Module
 * Threading to allow timers/main tasks to run simultaneously with the taskbar

+## Bugs

+* Settings Interface is very buggy.
+It only opens once and does not work well when I try to open it if a config does not already exist.